totosan/localRAG/solution_flowchart.md

 - **Process/Steps/StepLookupKernelMemory.cs** — If RAG, searches Kernel Memory for relevant information.
 - **Process/Steps/StepRenderResponses.cs** — If not RAG, fetches from chat history or other sources.
 - **Program.cs: Main()** — Calls Semantic Kernel, Azure OpenAI, and plugins to generate the answer.
+- **ResponseStepWithHalluCheck.cs: Self-Critique LLM Fact-Check** — If no context is found, the answer is fact-checked by the LLM itself and a warning is added if needed.
 - **Program.cs: Main()** — Formats the answer, adds source attribution, truncates if needed.
 - **Program.cs: Main()** — Renders the output back to the user.
 - **Process Definition (Program.cs, ProcessBuilder)** — The process, including user input and sub-steps, is defined and orchestrated in `Program.cs` using `ProcessBuilder` and step classes in `Process/Steps/`.

-This flowchart now includes the process definition as a side flow, clarifying how the user input step and its sub-steps are structured and orchestrated.
+This flowchart now includes the self-critique step for answers without context, clarifying how the system checks for hallucinations before rendering the response.

 # Kernel Memory Call Flowchart: Answering a User Question